badarahmed/rabbitmq-sample-app/README.md

-# rabbitmq-sample-app
-A repository for a task processing system with RabbitMQ and Keycloak
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.